11:45-12:15

 Details to be announced

-Panel Discussion and Workshop
+Panel Discussion OR Workshop

 Beyond the Tools: Former Toyota Leaders on Bridging the TPS Culture Gap